js-code-crafter/codeweaver/README.md

-# A lightweight framework built on top of Express and TypeScript
+# Codeweaver

 ## Overview

-**Codeweaver** is an microframework built with `Express`, `TypeScript`.
+**Codeweaver** is a lightweight framework and boilerplate built on top of `Express` and `TypeScript`.
 Its modular architecture for routers promotes scalability and organized development, making it easy to expand and maintain.
 Routers are automatically discovered and wired up through a conventional folder structure, simplifying project organization and reducing boilerplate.
 Routers can be nested, allowing you to compose complex route trees by placing sub-routers inside parent router folders.

 ## Features and Technologies Used